 1. Prior to the date and time of flow at each Location, the Parties shall confirm and schedule nominations which will be delivered or received at each Location.
 Such reconciliation and confirmation between the Parties shall be made electronically unless otherwise mutually agreed to by the Parties.

 2. The Parties intend that the quantity of gas actually delivered and received each day at each Location will equal the Scheduled Quantities for that location.
 Each Party will allocate quantities which have been delivered and received at each Location among the Service Requester Agreements on its system pursuant to the Scheduled Quantities at such locations.
 Any imbalance created, when the actual physical flow is different from the Scheduled Quantities will be the "Operational Imbalance," which will be the responsibility of the Parties to eliminate pursuant to this Agreement.
-The daily Operational Imbalance on any day shall not exceed 10% of the Scheduled Quantities for such day, and shall not exceed a cumulative volume of 50,000 Dth/d, unless otherwise mutually agreed to by both parties.
-If either tolerance is exceeded and either Party is unwilling to immediately reschedule Scheduled Quantities to equal physical flow, this Agreement can be suspended as of the date this tolerance is exceeded, by either Party by written notice to the other; provided, however, the provisions of Paragraphs 4(a), 4(b) and 4(c) of this Agreement shall continue to apply during the periods of suspension.
-This Agreement shall be reinstated upon written agreement to such effect signed by both Parties.
+The daily Operational Imbalance on any day shall not exceed 10% of the Scheduled Quantities for such day, and shall not exceed a cumulative volume of 100,000 Dth/d, unless otherwise mutually agreed to by both parties..
+Upon the mutual agreement of the Parties, daily imbalances may be reduced or eliminated by delivering and receiving quantities of gas at other existing interconnections between the Parties.

 3. Estimated operating quantities flowing at each Location shall be used on a daily basis during any current period to determine the estimated Operational Imbalance at such Location, with physical flow adjustments to be made during that current period as mutually agreed to by both Parties to attempt to maintain or achieve an Operational Imbalance of zero at such point; provided, however, the Parties agree that Scheduled Quantities will be received and delivered at a uniform hourly rate or other hourly rate mutually agreeable by the Parties.
-GULF SOUTH shall not have any obligation to alter its pipeline pressures, provide compression, or modify its pipeline operations to eliminate any Operational Imbalance.
+Neither Party shall not have any obligation to alter its pipeline pressures, provide compression, or modify its pipeline operations to eliminate any Operational Imbalance.

 4. (a) The actual measured quantity of gas at the Location each month shall be determined and communicated by the measuring party ("Measuring Party") by facsimile, electronic interface system or in writing to the other Party in accordance with GISB Standard 2.3.7.
 The actual measured quantity shall be determined pursuant to the applicable provisions of the Measuring Party's Tariff or applicable measurement procedures.